AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/category-limits.md

 ## Potential performance impacts

-If a site has more than the recommended maximum number of categories, site performance can have the following impacts on site performance:
+If a site has more than the recommended maximum number of categories, can affect site performance in the following ways:

 - Tangible increase in response time for non-cached catalog pages
 - Long execution and timeouts while managing categories from the Admin